liyuan462/simple-auth/README.md

   4. delete role
   5. add role to user

-  this code is only for demonstration, so I don't do this.
+  this code is only for demonstration, so I didn't do this.

 * in a production environment, we'd better add a rate limiter for the APIs